BitBlitObviMormon/Screensavers/readme.md

 # Screen Savers
-These are several random screen savers and extra code that I made with Blitz Plus in high school.
-I may have borrowed code from the BlitzPlus dev team, but don't quite remember when and where.
+Here are several random screen savers and extra code that I made with *Blitz Plus* in high school.
+I may have borrowed code from the *Blitz Plus* team, but don't quite remember when and where.
 I have no intention of modifying this code in the future, but may do so anyway.